Porto-North-Portugal.com

 Related articles: The Douro Valley

-Régua douro
+Régua Douro

 Luxurious cruise ships sail along the Douro

-Pinhão douro
+Pinhão Douro

 Pinhão is the prettiest town on the Douro River, and is surrounded by hills and terraced vineyards